 CALL FOR LORNE H. WOOLLATT DISTINGUISHED PAPER AWARD

-Presenters at the 2016 NERA conference are strongly encouraged to submit a 15-20 page original research paper into the competition for the Lorne H. Woollatt Distinguished Paper Award.
-This award is named in honor of Lorne Woollatt, a distinguished New York state educator who published The evolution of state-local governmental relationships in New York State in 1948 and was an active member of NERA.
+This award is named in honor of Lorne H. Woollatt, a distinguished New York state educator who published The Evolution of State-local Governmental Relationships in New York State in 1948 and was an active member of NERA.
 Each year, the award is given to one of the papers presented at the NERA Conference.
-The authors of the award receives a $500 stipend to present their work at the next American Educational Research Association conference during one of the Distinguished Paper sessions of the Consortium of State and Regional Educational Research Associations.
+The authors of the award-winning paper receive a $500 stipend to present their work at the next American Educational Research Association conference during one of the Distinguished Paper sessions of the Consortium of State and Regional Educational Research Associations.